 Dips work your chest and triceps, and will help you feel more stable on your hiking poles, taking some pressure off your legs and assisting you on uneven terrain or steep inclines.
 Start on a dip machine or bars with both arms straightened and down by your sides, your legs hanging.
 Bend your arms until they are at 90 degrees, lowering your body, and then straighten them, pushing your body back up.
 If no machine is available, use two benches, putting your legs on one and your hands on the other.
 Take your legs off the bench to make the exercise easier.
 Perform three sets of ten.

 The best way to build up a base of fitness for hiking: hike.
 But spend time working out off-trail, and you’ll go faster, feel more comfortable, and get injured less in the backcountry.

-If you want to get crazy fit, you can’t go wrong copying the way guides work out.
+- If you want to get really fit, you can’t go wrong copying the way guides work out.

 - Varying your workout during the winter months will help keep you motivated and in great shape, and give you an extra boost when the spring thaw hits.